Watch past educational presentations and see live events in real time

 The RISE registry team is here to give users a positive experience as they watch their care improve.
-With five full-time staff members, your questions and comments are heard and answered quickly.
+With six full-time staff members, your questions and comments are heard and answered quickly.
 RISE users also receive regular communication from staff on updates with MIPS, upcoming deadlines, as well as innovative project opportunities.

 The RISE Hub is a user benefit of the RISE registry.
 The Hub contains the information you will need to be a successful RISE user.
 Users should bookmark this page to keep up to date on RISE news, new Quality measures, how to earn Maintenance of Certification and Continuing Medical Education points, and more.